 Boat Ride Around Lake Union

-Cruise in classic elegance in one of historical vessel of your choice on this optional boat ride at the end of your adventure.
+At the end of your adventure, Cruise in classic elegance in a historical vessel of your choice on this optional boat ride.

 Bring your own food and beverage and enjoy the rest of your day on the water!
 During this hour and a half cruise our captains will provide you with a tour of historic Lake Union featuring a gorgeous view of the Seattle skyline, Gasworks Park, Lake Union Drydock Company, and the iconic floating homes.